So You Want to Be a Forensic Scientist!

 What Do Forensic Scientists Do?

 The forensic sciences form a vital part of the entire justice and regulatory system.
 The forensic scientist’s goal is the evenhanded use of all available information to determine the facts and, subsequently, the truth.
+Because of the work of a forensic scientist is intended to be used in court and because scientific evidence can be very powerful, the forensic scientist must be accurate, methodical, detailed, and above all, unbiased.

 What’s a Forensic Scientist?